georgduees/georgduees.github.io/index.md

-# Index example
+# Blogfolio

-lorem ipsum
+Partially a blog, partially a portfolio.